miklevin/MikeLev.in/_posts/2024-12-19-rebooting-site.md

 actually follows links on your site, and another that uses Google's historic view of your site, checking pages that today would be considered orphaned for lack of a crawl-path in.

+Also, it's interesting to see what the site: search modifiers of Google and Bing (yes, it's good to do this test under Bing as well) have to say.

+- Google site:mikelev.in About 175 results
+- Bing site:mikelev.in About 127 results

+I have recently moved the blog into a `/futureproof/` directory structure without any 301 redirects, and it's interesting to watch both engines adjust to the new structure.
+Speaking of which, much of this is so that I can test the next generation of Pipulate against a site I personally control.
+I think I'm going to make this development work on Pipulate and the Next Gen SEO work a lot more visible here.
+It's perfect fodder for the future-proofing tech book.

+- Creating an entire site with just markdown files
+- Leaning on GitHub Pages Jekyll static site generator system to get the site live without WordPress or any of the other usual CMS suspects
+- Various querying and transform tricks you can do from the markdown, treating it like a database